nervosnetwork/force-bridge-eth/QUICK_START.md

 We use ETH as an example to show the bridge process, you may bridge any erc-20 tokens if you prefer.

 ### ETH -> ckETH
-1.Create Bridge Cell
+#### 1.Create Bridge Cell

-The bridge cell can verify cross-chain message and mint sUDT, so we create our own bridge cell using the command below:
+The bridge cell can verify cross-chain message and mint sUDT, so let's create our own bridge cell using the command below:

 ```bash
 # ETH token address: 0x0000000000000000000000000000000000000000